-Many years ago, a young boy was born without a belly button.
-In its place was a golden screw.
+Many years ago, it’s bizarre I know, but a young boy was born without a belly button.
+Instead of a belly button, in its place was a golden screw.

 All of the doctors who examined the boy told his mother that there was nothing they could do.
 Like it or not, he was stuck with the golden screw instead of a belly button.

-As a result, when he reached adulthood the young man avoided ever leaving his house and thus, never made any friends.
+As a result, when he reached adulthood the young man avoided ever leaving his house unless it was absolutely necessary and thus, never made any friends.